Hualapai: Hualapai War

-The Hualapai War (1865–1870) was caused by an increase in traffic through the area on the Fort Mojave-Prescott Toll Road which elevated tensions and produced armed conflicts between the Hualapai and European Americans.
+The Hualapai War (1865–1870) was caused by an increase in traffic through the area on the Fort Mojave-Prescott Toll Road which escalated tensions and produced armed conflicts between the Hualapai and European Americans.
 The war broke out in May 1865, when the Hualapai leader Anasa was killed by a man named Hundertinark in the area of Camp Willow Grove and in March 1866.
-In response, a man named Clower was killed by the Hualapai, who also closed the route from Prescott, Arizona to the Colorado River ports due to the conflict.
+In response, a man named Clower was killed by the Hualapai, who also closed the route from Prescott, Arizona, to the Colorado River ports due to the conflict.
 The most important and principal Hualapai leaders (called Tokoomhet or Tokumhet) at that time were: Wauba Yuba (Wauba Yuma of the Yavapai Fighters subtribe), Sherum (Shrum or Cherum of the Ha Emete Pa'a i.e. "Cerbat Mountain band" of the Middle Mountain People subtribe), Hitchi Hitchi (Hitchie-Hitchie of the Plateau People subtribe) and Susquatama (Sudjikwo'dime, better known by his nickname Hualapai Charley, Hualapai Charlie, Walapai Charley or Walapai Charlie of the Middle Mountain People subtribe).
 It was not until William Hardy and the Hualapai leaders negotiated a peace agreement at Beale Springs that the raids and the fighting subsided.
 However, the agreement lasted only nine months when it was broken with the murder of Chief Wauba Yuba near present-day Kingman during a dispute with the Walker Party over the treaty.

 After the chief's murder, raids by the Hualapai began in full force on mining camps and settlers.
-The cavalry from Fort Mojave responded, with the assistance of the Mohave, by attacking Hualapai rancherias and razing them.
+The cavalry from Fort Mojave responded, with the assistance of the Mohave people, by attacking Hualapai rancherias and razing them.
 The pivotal engagement took place in January 1868, when Captain S.B.M.
 Young, later joined in by Lt.
 Johnathan D. Stevenson, surprised the rancheria of Sherum with his more than one hundred warriors.
 Known as the Battle of Cherum Peak, it lasted all day.
 Stevenson fell in the first volley.
 The Hualapai managed to escape, but lost twenty-one warriors, with many more wounded.
 The Battle broke the military resistance of the Hualapai.
 The Hualapai began to surrender, as whooping cough and dysentery weakened their ranks, on August 20, 1868.
 They were led by Chief Leve Leve (Levi-Levi, half-brother to Sherum and Hualapai Charley) of the Amat Whala Pa'a (Mad hwa:la Ba: – "Hualapai Mountains band") of the Yavapai Fighters subtribe.
 The warrior Sherum, who was known for his tenacity as a warrior, later surrendered, thus marking the end of the Hualapai Wars in 1870.
 It is estimated that one-third of the Hualapai people were killed during this war either by the conflict or disease.